Health Lifestyle

 Traumatic event(s)

-Other traumatic events, such as childhood abuse, similarly prevent a full nervous system response because fighting back is physically impossible.
-Or because the child has to rely on the abusive adult for survival, and therefore, must inhibit their natural instinct for self-defense.
+Other traumatic events, such as childhood abuse, similarly prevent a full nervous system response because fighting back is physically impossible, or because the child has to rely on the abusive adult for survival, and therefore must inhibit their instinct for self-defense.

 We tend to think of trauma as mainly stemming from major accidents, violence, or abuse, like the above examples.
-But trauma can also be subtle — the result of a lack of emotional or psychological needs being met.
+But trauma can also be more subtle, the result of a lack of key emotional or psychological needs being met.

 Stress due to an illness or major life event